-So definitely, if you if Well, the thing is that if you pick that up, when they are with you, and it's a new patient, and you think they're under the influence of alcohol, you could say that you would read rebook it?
-Or, you know, because they're not, you know, so there's something about that.
-And there's something about chaperones, you know, having those people, all you can do is risk assess as much as you can make sure that you, you know, do your risk assessments for your new patient, those things may happen.
-But it's, so just think about if that did happen, how would I manage it?
+So definitely, the thing is that if you pick that up, when they are with you, and it's a new patient, and you think they're under the influence of alcohol, you could say that you would rebook it.
+Or, you know, because they're not, so there's something about that.
+And there's something about chaperones, you know, having those people, all you can do is risk assess as much as you can, make sure that you do your risk assessments for your new patients, those things may happen.
+So just think about if that did happen, how would I manage it?

-And also, I think so something there is, if someone is under the influence, and you're really concerned, you may be questioning how are they actually capable of giving consent?
-So is it better to the book?
+And also, I think so something there is, if someone is under the influence, and you're really concerned, you may be questioning, are they actually capable of giving consent?
+So is it better to rebook?
 Because is this person really understanding?
 And do they have capacity to agree with what I'm suggesting?

-I think John's point was that he suspected they were alcoholic, but wouldn't have known all that until they came into the clinic.
+I think John's point was that he suspected they were alcoholic but wouldn't have known all that until they came into the clinic.
 And maybe he would have been at less risk than say, a lone female osteopath or chiropractor.
-But nevertheless, he wouldn't have known until they got in, they were alcoholic, and potentially a difficult patient, let's say.
-Somebody's come back to me, I don't know who this is about what three words, they had a patient who had to call nine, nine and was asked by the emergency services, they knew what their what three words were.
-And they now have it written in each of the treatment rooms, which is really useful, isn't it because the practitioners, the patients might not, but to have it written in the treatment rooms is very helpful.
-And if you're not aware of what what three words are, it's a simple app that you can download for nothing.
-It's called what the number three words, and it gives you a precise location of where you are anywhere pretty much on the on the globe to within about two or three metres.
-And you can test that because you bring it up on your phone and you walk across the room and you'll find you've got a different what three words.
+But nevertheless, he wouldn't have known until they got in that they were alcoholic and potentially a difficult patient, let's say.
+Somebody's come back to me, I don't know who this is about What Three Words, they had a patient who had to call nine and was asked by the emergency services, if they knew what their What Three Words were.
+And they now have it written in each of the treatment rooms, which is really useful, isn't it because the practitioners might know it, but the patients might not, but to have it written in the treatment rooms is very helpful.
+And if you're not aware of what What Three Words are, it's a simple app that you can download for nothing.
+It's called What, the number Three, Words, and it gives you a precise location of where you are anywhere pretty much on the globe to within about two or three meters.
+And you can test that because you bring it up on your phone and you walk across the room, and you'll find you've got a different What Three Words.
 So very, very helpful.
 And the emergency services are all familiar with it.

-Now, Kevin, it's been I think it's been encouraged as well, Steven, I think the emergency services are encouraging its wider usage, because it has been proved to be so robust.
+I think it's been encouraged as well, Steven, I think the emergency services are encouraging its wider usage, because it has been proved to be so robust.